petahbred/disney-takehome/README.md

 ### Documentation

 - Implementing JSDocs would further improve readability and onboarding.
 It will also help others figure out the intent of the code.

+### Image Logo Handling

+- Currently the images received have a black background.
+I used CSS `mix-blend-mode` and `filter` to make the images transparent.